vertica/VerticaPy/docs/source/user_guide_full_stack_dblink_integration.rst

     vp.set_external_connection(
         cid="mysql",
         rowset=500,
-        symbol="&"
+        symbol="&",
     )

-Let's take a look at the airports table that we have in our MySQL database.
+Let's take a look at the airports table that we have in our ``MySQL`` database.

 .. code-block:: python

     %%sql
     /* Fetch all the data from the table airports in "mysql" database */ SELECT * FROM &&& airports &&&;

 .. raw:: html
     :file: SPHINX_DIRECTORY/figures/ug_fs_dblink_airports_table.html